ostinelli/gin.io/docs/controllers.md

 self.request
 ```

-> Carb only accepts requests that provide JSON in the body, hence the body is available to you pre-parsed for your convenience.
+> Zebra only accepts requests that provide JSON in the body, hence the body is available to you pre-parsed for your convenience.

 The request has the following properties: